 Spanish 2 offers a slightly more accelerated introduction to the fundamentals of Spanish language for students with some previous knowledge of Spanish (1 or 2 years of HS instruction or equivalent).
 The course emphasizes active learning, focusing on comprehension, speaking, reading and writing skills.
 Students will develop communicative and intercultural competence by exploring the diversity of Spanish-speaking communities around the world.

-Spanish 3 is an intermediate language course intended for students with some solid knowledge of Spanish (3 years of HS instruction, or equivalent).
+Spanish 3 is an intermediate language course intended for students who have taken about 3 years of high school Spanish (or equivalent).
 It is designed to provide students with an active learning experience as they strengthen their language skills and develop their intercultural competency.
-Students will advance their proficiency in the areas of comprehension, speaking, reading and writing.
-Cultural material will be integrated into these four areas to expand knowledge and cultural awareness of Spanish-speaking communities in the United States and around the world.
+Students advance their proficiency in the areas of comprehension, speaking, reading and writing.
+Cultural material is integrated into these four areas to expand knowledge and cultural awareness of Spanish-speaking communities in the United States and around the world.

 This course provides students with an active learning experience as they strengthen their language skills and develop their cultural competency.
 This course introduces students to advanced grammatical structures and focuses on specialized vocabulary used in professional fields including business, health sciences, and law.
 It emphasizes the development of comprehension, speaking, reading, and writing.
 Cultural material is integrated into these four areas to expand students' knowledge of Spanish-speaking communities in the United States and around the world.